 salloc xterm -e 'ssh -X `srun hostname`'

-The following landing pads are available for SSH connections and required two-factor authentication:
+The following landing pads are available for SSH connections and require two-factor authentication.
+Currently two support the old TOTP codes, and two use the new Duo codes.

 All of these hosts share the same SSH public key fingerprint: